paloorkar1689/CapstoneHousingPricePrediction/README.md

     2.4 Data Visualization
-        -   Heatmap of co-relations of numeric features. rentalValue has the highest positive co-relation age and transit-score have a negative co-relation
+        -   Heatmap of co-relations of numeric features. rentalValue has the highest positive co-relation age and transit-score has negative co-relation
-        -   Bar plot of the number of Sales per month.
+        -   Bar plot of number of Sales per month.
                 February has the highest number of sales followed by October
         -   Bar plot of Average house prices based on location Cupertino and Saratoga are the leading candidate followed by Campbell
-        -   Bar plot of Average price by Age range Housed built-in 1060s and 1970s have the highest demand
+        -   Bar plot of Average price by Age range Housed built in 1060s and 1970s have the highest demand
         -   Bar plot Prices vs Zipcode.
                 95014 and 95129 have the highest house price
         -   Histograms of all numeric features